jakechappell/riffs-anonymous/README.md

 # Riffs Anonymous

-The general purpose of this Next.js app is to avoid becoming a TikTok or Soundcloud guitarist
+The general purpose of this Next.js app is to avoid becoming a TikTok or Soundcloud guitarist.